 In the second half of the 1980s, a corporate modernization and restructuring process began, with an emphasis on the firearms product range.
 As of July 1, 1988, the Company was split off from Agrozet Brno and became a separate state enterprise, once again taking it’s original name of Česká zbrojovka, s.p.

 1990 saw production for Czechoslovak armed units come to an end and the newly available capacity was put to full use in expanding the production of sporting and hunting firearms, as well as products for armed police and military units.
 Similarly, 1991 and 1992 saw the end of production for tractor attachments and aircraft parts, again allowing for the expansion of manufacture of recreational arms.

-On 1 May 1992, the National Property Fund of the Czech Republic established the joint stock company Ceska zbrojovka a.s., Uhersky Brod in accordance with a privatization project.
+On May 1, 1992, the National Property Fund of the Czech Republic established the joint stock company Ceska zbrojovka a.s., Uhersky Brod in accordance with a privatization project.

-In 1997 Ceska zbrojovka obtained quality system certification pursuant to ISO 9001.
+In 1997 Česká zbrojovka obtained quality system certification pursuant to ISO 9001.
 The Company has been granted the requisite authorization by the Office for Civil Aviation to manufacture and repair aircraft engine parts.
 The Company’s automotive industry manufacturing operation is has received quality system certification per CSN EN ISO 16949 standards, which forms a solid basis for further development in this area.